Brett D. Watson

 Mr. Watson also maintains a robust employment litigation practice, advising and defending employers regarding both statutory and common law harassment, discrimination, retaliation and other employment-related claims.
 Employers in California face unique and difficult employment challenges, and Mr. Watson’s expertise in this area allows him to advise on the hiring and firing of employees, wage and hour compliance, and insurance coverage issues.

 Mr. Watson is also the California litigation editor for CARLAW, a monthly, multi-faceted, legal reporter used by automobile lessors, finance companies and companies that service the automobile industry.

 Mr. Watson received his Juris Doctorate degree magna cum laude from Pepperdine University School of Law where he was a member of the Pepperdine Law Review.
 He received his Bachelor’s degree in psychology from California State University, San Bernardino.

 Honors & Awards

-Mr. Watson has been included on the list of Southern California Super Lawyer Rising Stars in 2010, 2011 and 2012.
+Mr. Watson has been included on the list of Southern California Super Lawyers Rising Stars in 2010, 2011 and 2012.

 Mr. Watson is a member of the American Bar Association, the State Bar of California and the Los Angeles County Bar Association.

-Obtained numerous defense rulings on behalf of banks and charge card issuers involving claims of embezzlement through check forgery and/or charge card usage, and has authored two articles on the subject.
-Read the article on check forgery.
-Read the article on charge card usage.
+- Routinely obtains defense rulings on behalf of banks and charge card issuers involving claims of embezzlement through check forgery and/or charge card usage, and has authored two articles on the subject.

-Obtained favorable settlements and successfully litigated numerous FDCPA and FCRA claims on behalf of various creditors.
+- Routinely obtains dismissals of FDCPA and FCRA claims at the pleading stage on behalf of various creditors.